 There is plenty to do in the nearby area from visiting the Cavan Adventure Centre, Killykeen Forest Park & Cuilcagh Lakelands Geo Park.

 The Podumna Glamping Village offers visitors the feel of a camping experience, with the added advantage of being close to the town of Portunma and the river Shannon nearby.
 They have a selection of pods, huts and cabins, some sleeping up to six people.

 I hope this post will inspire you to go glamping in Ireland in the near future.
-Let me know if you decide to book any of these glamping sites and how you got on when you get back.
+While every effort is made to ensure accuracy, facilities are subject to change.
 Note some of the links in this post contain affiliate links where I receive a small commission if a booking is made, but at no additional cost to you.